 Forward looking information is used both for assessing significant increases in credit risk and in the calculation of expected credit losses.
-Nordea Eiendomskreditt uses three macroeconomic scenarios, a base scenario, a favourable scenario and an adverse scenario.
-For the fourth quarter of 2021 the scenarios were weighted into the final expected credit losses (ECL) using baseline 60%, adverse 20% and favourable 20% (baseline 50%, adverse 45% and favourable 5% at the end of December 2020 and baseline
+Nordea Eiendomskreditt uses three macroeconomic scenarios, a baseline scenario, a favourable scenario and an adverse scenario.
+For the fourth quarter of 2022 the scenarios were weighted into the final expected credit losses (ECL) as follows: baseline 50%, adverse 40% and favourable 10% (baseline 60%, adverse 20% and favourable 20% at the end of December 2021 and baseline 50%, adverse 40% and favourable 10% at the end of September 2022).
+The weightings reflected increasing downside risks to the macroeconomic projections during the last year.